 - The Model Centers funded by Mimi and Peter Haas

-Through Connections, the Museum will facilitate more than 8,000 visits annually by low income, Latino, Asian, and African-American children and their families this year.
+Through Connections, the Museum facilitates more than 8,000 visits annually with young learners from communities that might not otherwise have access to the Museum.
+Schools in the Connections program serve a high proportion of low-income families and generally serve children of color, recent immigrants, and English-language learners.
 Each participating school has committed to work with the Museum for three years to provide focused feedback so Connections can meet the needs of the teachers, the children, the families and the Museum.

 Visit our Connections page for complete details, including photos and updates on current programming.